CORTES NEIGHBORHOOD

 Barrio de las Letras is one of the most charming and interesting places in Madrid, with a bohemian flavor and magic quality that makes it unique in the world.

 Cortes is a neighborhood of the Centro district.
 Within it is the area known as Barrio de las Letras.
-The official name of Cortes is due to the fact that within this neighborhood is the Congress of Deputies, the lower house of the General Courts (Cortes) of Spain.
+The official name of Cortes is because within this neighborhood is the Congress of Deputies, the lower house of the General Courts (Cortes) of Spain.

-Located between the Paseo del Prado and the Plaza de Santa Ana, Barrio de las Letras is one of the most charming and interesting places in Madrid, with a bohemian flavor and magic quality that makes it unique in the world.
-It still retains an aura of tradition in its architecture, its narrow cobblestone streets, its many pedestrian streets, its history and its tranquility.
+Located between the Paseo del Prado and the Plaza de Santa Ana, Barrio de las Letras is one of Madrid’s most charming and interesting places, with a bohemian flavor and a magical quality that makes it unique worldwide.

-This neighborhood has been transforming a bit with and increasing number of interesting and peculiar shops, nice restaurants and tapas bars which are a big attraction for tourists.
-The area concentrates a great nightlife activity around the Calle Huertas -the main artery of the neighborhood- and the popular Plaza de Santa Ana, one of the spots most frequented by locals and visitors, famous for its terraces and tapas bars.
-Plaza de Santa Ana is the nerve center of the Barrio de las Letras, and statues of playwrights García Lorca and Calderón de la Barca are located in the square.
+The area boasts a vibrant nightlife, particularly around Calle Huertas – the main artery of the neighborhood – and the popular Plaza de Santa Ana, a favorite spot for both locals and visitors, renowned for its terraces and tapas bars.
+Plaza de Santa Ana serves as the nerve center of the Barrio de las Letras, featuring statues of famous playwrights García Lorca and Calderón de la Barca.

-The Barrio de las Letras boasts the Thyssen-Bornemisza museum, and is next door to the Museo del Prado -both a must-see when in the capital for being the most important art museums in Madrid, and some of the most important in the world.
-Another good museum to keep in mind is the CaixaForum.
+The Barrio de las Letras boasts the Thyssen-Bornemisza museum, and is located next to the Museo del Prado, both of which are must-sees when visiting the capital.
+These are the most important art museums in Madrid and among the most significant in the world.
+Another noteworthy museum in the area is the CaixaForum.

 Other buildings worth a visit are the Lope de Vega House-Museum which has survived from the time of the Spanish Golden Age, the Church and Convent of Las Trinitarias Descalzas, where Miguel de Cervantes was buried.